How long do you take Wegovy for weight loss?

 Pros of staying on Wegovy long term

 Clinical trials have found that when people stop taking Wegovy, they can regain as much as two-thirds of the weight lost in one year.
-And the other health improvements they experienced on Wegovy can backslide and even return to baseline levels, potentially leading to high blood pressure, high cholesterol, and elevated blood sugar levels.
+Other health improvements may also return to baseline levels, including blood pressure, cholesterol, and blood sugar.

 Cons of staying on Wegovy long term